This mini vanilla cake recipe features two light and tender 6-inch mini cakes sandwiched together with creamy brown butter frosting.

 - In a small bowl, whisk together the flour, baking powder, baking soda, and salt, and set this flour mixture aside.

-- In a bowl of a stand mixer fitted with a paddle attachment or in a medium bowl and electric mixer, beat together room temperature butter and oil on medium speed until it's creamy and combined.
-Add in the granulated sugar and beat on high speed for around 3-4 minutes until it's very light in color and creamy.
+- In a bowl of a stand mixer fitted with a paddle attachment or in a medium bowl and electric mixer, beat room-temperature butter, oil, and sugar on medium speed until combined, then high speed for 3-4 minutes until it's very light in color and creamy.

 - Add in the vanilla and eggs, one at a time, and beat in after each addition.

-- In a small bowl, stir together the milk and vinegar.
+- In a glass or bowl, stir the milk and vinegar together.

-- Add half the dry ingredients to the butter mixture and stir them in, then add half the milk.
+- Add half the dry ingredients to the butter mixture, stir them in, then add half the milk.
 Use a rubber spatula to stir it in well until well combined.
-Repeat with the rest of the dry ingredients and milk mixture.
+Repeat this with the rest of the dry ingredients and the milk mixture.

 - Divide the cake batter evenly amongst the cake pans and smooth down the tops of the batter with a small offset spatula.

-- Bake the cakes for around 26-28 minutes until the tops spring back when touched and a skewer inserted into the middle of the cakes comes out clean.
+- Bake the cakes for 26-28 minutes until the tops spring back when touched and a skewer inserted into the middle comes out clean.

 - Remove the cakes from the oven and let them cool for 10 minutes in their pans, then turn them onto a wire cooling rack and allow them to cool completely.